craighillelson/select_random_users/README.md

 # Select Random Users

-Script to Select a Specified Number of Users
+Script to Select a Specified Number of users from an 'OktaPasswordHealth.csv' for auditing purposes.